simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-rsa-cipher-algorithm/index.en.md

 ### Digital Signatures

-RSA is also utilized for **digital signatures**.
+RSA is also used for **digital signatures**.
 By applying a mathematical operation using the sender's private key, the recipient can verify the integrity and authenticity of the digital document.

 ### Secure Web Browsing